astrokings/akguide/docs/eng/204disassemble.md

 <br>

 ### 3) Auto Select
-You can choose ¡®Auto¡¯ and select all the low grade equipment at once
+You can choose "Auto" and select all the low grade equipment at once

 ![](http://astrokings.s3.amazonaws.com/html/img/help/204_04autoselect.jpg)